synergy-design-system/synergy-design-system/packages/mcp/metadata/static/setup/prerequisites.md

 ## Fonts

-Depending on the used theme (either SICK 2018 or SICK 2025) the Synergy Design System makes use of a specific typeface:
+Synergy Design System uses these typefaces:

 | Theme     | Typeface    |
 | --------- | ----------- |
 | SICK 2018 | `Open Sans` |
 | SICK 2025 | `SICK Intl` |

-For the SICK 2025 theme there are some rules, how and when to use the different styles (like regular, semi-bold, bold, ...).
-For more information about this, have a look at the [SICK Brand Portal](https://brand.sick.com/document/145#/basiselemente/typografie/sick-intl).

-Because there are various ways of loading fonts, depending on used bundler, pre- and postprocessors and usage of a CDN, Synergy does **not provide** this font.
-You need to include it into your own project.

-The following information may be helpful to get you started including your own copy of `Open Sans` or `SICK Intl` in your project for quicker bootstrapping:
+For SICK 2025, see [SICK Brand Portal](https://brand.sick.com/document/145#/basiselemente/typografie/sick-intl) for style usage (regular, semi-bold, etc).

+Synergy does **not provide** fonts directly.
+You must include them in your project.
+Below are quick-start options for both typefaces:

 ### Local Installation

-#### SICK 2018
+#### SICK 2018 (Open Sans)

 1. Download the `Open Sans` font from the [SICK Brand Portal](https://brand.sick.com/document/49#/-/resources-1).
 2. Extract the ZIP file to a destination reachable by your project (e.g. a `public` folder).